ZeroIntensity/view.py/docs/building-projects/build_steps.md

 build_app(app)
 ```

+::: view.build.build_app

 ## Build Steps

 Instead of exporting static HTML, you might just want to call some build script at runtime for your app to use.
 For example, this could be something like a [Next.js](https://nextjs.org) app, which you want to use as the UI for your website.
 Each different build is called a **build step** in View.
+View's build system does not aim to be a full fledged build system, but instead a bridge to use other package managers or tools to build requirements for your app.
+It tries to be *extendable*, instead of batteries-included.

 To specify a build step, add it under `build.steps` in your configuration.
 A build step should contain a list of requirements under `requires` and a `command`: